needle-mirror/com.unity.purchasing.udp/Documentation~/setting-up-udp.md

 ![](Images/3-SettingUp_07.png)

 Click on the **More** link for more information on a store, such as overview, FAQs, and other useful links specific to each store.

+## Resources

+The **Resources** tab displays useful information to help you get started, including:

+* A link to the UDP documentation
+* A Get Started guide
+* Guides to different app stores